LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 type system as Typed Racket.
 Programmers add annotations to their program and the type checker does its best to type check the program in order to discover mistakes and help the IDE.
-Then types are erased and the program is run.
-Since the program is not fully typed, the run time type checks of primitive operations may detect an incompatible argument and raise an exception.
+Then types are erased and the program is run in the underlying dynamic language.
+That language's primitive operations have runtime checks that may detect an incompatible argument and raise an exception.

 2) The other two semantics introduce extra run time checks (in the form of proxies for Natural and inlined checks for Transient) to enforce that